 “I don’t know if you’re the person I’m looking for.
 But Ilsen is a rare name so you might be.”

-He was nervous and I directed him to sit on the couch in the reception room.
+He was nervous.
+I directed him to sit on the couch in the reception area.

 “May I get you anything?”